Subh-i-Azal: Practice of taqiyya

-Decline of Azalism
+Decline of Azalísm

-Following the Constitutional Revolution, the Azalī community stagnated and gradually disappeared as an organized entity.
+Following the Constitutional Revolution, the Azalí community stagnated and gradually disappeared as an organized entity.
 By the end of the 20th century, their numbers had dwindled to at most a few thousand, primarily in Iran, significantly outnumbered by the millions of Baháʼí adherents worldwide.
 The lack of an acknowledged leader or central organization after Subh-i-Azal’s death in 1912 contributed to this decline.
 Membership became secretive, often running along family lines, and converts were rare.
-Estimates in the 1970s suggested between 500 and 5,000 Azalīs remained in Iran, with a small number in Uzbekistan by 2009.
+Estimates in the 1970s suggested between 500 and 5,000 Azalís remained in Iran, with a small number in Uzbekistan by 2009.

-Notable Azalī figures
+Notable Azalí figures

-Despite their small numbers, Azalīs included several prominent Iranian political and literary figures.
-In addition to Rouhi, Kermani, and Dawlatābādī, others such as Jamāl al-Dīn Esfahānī and Malik al-Motakallemīn were associated with Azalī Bābism and influenced constitutional reforms.
+Despite their small numbers, Azalís included several prominent Iranian political and literary figures.
+In addition to Rouhi, Kermani, and Dawlatābādī, others such as Jamāl al-Dīn Esfahānī and Malik al-Motakallemīn were associated with Azalí Bábism and influenced constitutional reforms.
 The seven witnesses of the Bayān who remained loyal to Subh-i-Azal included Sayyid Muhammad Isfahani, Mulla Muhammad Ja'far Naraqi, Mulla Muhammad Taqi, Haji Sayyid Muhammad (Isfahani), Haji Sayyid Jawad (al-Karbala'i), Mirza Muhammad Husayn Mutawalli-bashi Qummi, and Mulla Rajab 'Ali Qahir.
 Baháʼī sources claim that the remaining 11 witnesses later became Baháʼīs.

 Legacy of Subh-i-Azal

-Subh-i-Azal’s leadership and the subsequent formation of Azalism left a complex legacy.
+Subh-i-Azal’s leadership and the subsequent formation of Azalísm left a complex legacy.
 While his followers played a role in Iran’s constitutional reforms, their adherence to taqiyya and the lack of centralized leadership after his death limited their lasting impact.
 Ahmad Bahhāj (1853–1933), one of Subh-i-Azal’s sons, later moved to Haifa and appears to have become a Baháʼī, being buried in a Baháʼī cemetery.
 Jalal Azal, his grandson, initially showed signs of aligning with the Baháʼí Faith but later opposed ʻAbdu'l-Bahā.
 The small shrine built at Subh-i-Azal’s grave in Famagusta in the 1960s, cared for by his grandson Rida Ezel in the 1990s, remains a minor testament to his legacy.